Living differently: why make this choice?

 «14% of the forest would have been cut down over the course of the last 30 years »

 We can equally mention the exploitation of the Amazonian forest, which has long been known for its ecological importance.
-The native peoples are continuously chased from their lands, even though 14% of the forest would have been cut down over the course of the last 30 years, according to the Food and Agriculture Organization (FAO).
+The native peoples are continuously chased from their lands, while 14% of the forest would have been cut down over the course of the last 30 years, according to the Food and Agriculture Organization (FAO).

 The examples are numerous and apply to practically everything that makes up our daily lives.
 Our lifestyles, without wanting it, and often without knowing it, are causing many social consequences across the world.